A reporter once asked Thomas Edison how he felt failing one thousand times. He replied:

-Your greatest teacher in life is ‘failure.’
-The more you fail, the less you become afraid of failing as you would have transcended your setbacks and emerged stronger and fit.
+Your greatest teacher in life is failure.
+The more you fail forward, the less you become afraid of failing as you would have transcended your setbacks and emerged stronger.

 9. Accept Reality

-When you fail, admit!
-Admit that there’s nothing you can do about the failure.
-Accept that life must continue, and that’s what failing forward is all about.
+When you fail, admit it, and accept that life must continue.
+That’s what failing forward is all about.

 Acceptance helps you to make progress.
 It helps you to gain liberty so you can figure out the next step to take.

 Above all, maintain a positive attitude.
 Your attitude is fundamental to your outcome.
 Always preempt obstacles, and don’t let life happen to you without taking the time to fail forward.